dfinity/portal/docs/blog/features/vetkd-primer.md

 * Master key - BLS signing key, Shamir secret shared over nodes
 * Transport keys - ElGamal key pair
 * Encrypted key share - BLS signature on the identity, encrypted under ElGamal public key
-* Combined encrypted key - A threshold of valid encrypted key shares are combined (in the blockchain scenario likely by a blockmaker) to give the encrypted derived key
+* Combined encrypted key - A threshold of valid encrypted key shares are combined (in the blockchain scenario likely by a block maker) to give the encrypted derived key
 * Decryption key - ElGamal decryption of combined encrypted derived key

 Having these keys opens a goldmine of functionality.
 Let's see how far they can get us.